Home > TradeEdge > Blogs > The Future Belongs to the Resilient: How a Connected Cognitive Supply Chain Will Become Your Competitive Advantage

 TradeEdge-Covid-banner

-Towards the end of 2018, industry research firm Research and Markets estimated that the global retail industry (including food and grocery, apparel, furniture, consumer electronics, personal care, jewellery) will be valued at USD 31,880 billion by 2023, at a CAGR of over 5%.
+Towards the end of 2018, industry research firm Research and Markets estimated that the global retail industry (including food and grocery, apparel, furniture, consumer electronics, personal care, and jewellery) would be valued at USD 31,880 billion by 2023, at a CAGR of over 5%.
 It looked extremely positive.

-Less than 18 months later, today, nearly 35 countries have gone under lockdowns of varying magnitude all over the world.
-A third of the global population is under lockdown across Asia, Europe, Americas and the Middle East.
-In much of this world, everything apart from food and grocery has been categorised non-essential, and therefore made almost unavailable.
-Nordstrom shut all its US stores.
-Even Amazon isn’t shipping non-essentials in many parts of the world.
-And there is no consensus on when we’ll see the back of this crisis.
+Then came the pandemic, where countries went under lockdowns of varying magnitudes all over the world.
+A sizeable global population was under lockdown across Asia, Europe, the Americas, and the Middle East.
+In most of the world, everything apart from food and groceries was categorized as non-essential and was therefore almost unavailable.
+Nordstrom shut down all its US stores.
+Even Amazon wasn’t shipping non-essentials in many parts of the world.

 Supply chain resilience is the need of the hour